FAQ for Undergraduate Degree Graduates/Candidates 2015

 You must request a graduate ticket for yourself.
-You can request a maximum of three (3) guest tickets for the Central Quadrangle.
-The possibility of a maximum of two (2) tickets in the Walt Whitman Theater for the live closed-circuit telecast of the ceremony.
-Entrance tickets for the theater will not give access to the Central Quadrangle.
+You can request a maximum of three guest tickets for the East Quadrangle and there is possibility of a maximum of two tickets in Whitman Hall for the live closed-circuit telecast of the ceremony.
+Entrance tickets for Whitman Hall will not give access to the East Quadrangle.
 The ceremony will also be streamed live on the college's commencement website.

 Does my child need a ticket?

 Children, with the exception of infants and toddlers who remain on an adult's lap, must have a ticket.
 Campus and Community Safety officers will enforce this policy.
 Children are not permitted to march or sit with the graduates.

 Are there any items prohibited from the venue?

 Graduates will not be admitted with balloons, signs or large containers.